I'm currently working to finish my forthcoming book on budget justice.

 Participatory governance experiments, like participatory budgeting (PB)— a process in which community members, rather than elected officials, decide how to allocate public funds— have received tremendous attention in recent decades.
 Since it first began in Porto Alegre, Brazil in 1989, PB has spread to over three thousand cities worldwide.
 Still, while advocates claim that citizen participation in these processes will lead to greater legitimacy, ownership, and more efficient outcomes, these processes can sometimes remain exclusionary, or give citizens just the pretense of substantive participation.
-This project focuses on how such attempts to democratize policy-making work to simultaneously disrupt and reify racial and class inequalities, in specific ways.
+This project focuses on how such attempts to democratize policy-making work to challenge liberal representative democratic models, and to simultaneously disrupt and reify racial and class inequalities, in specific ways.

 Drawing upon case studies (most significantly New York City, where I serve on the city-wide participatory budgeting steering committee), I examine the political configurations in which these new participatory democratic spaces are embedded, and work to articulate the conditions that might lead to more meaningful outcomes.
 Who participates?
 Who benefits?
 I especially examine whether and how democratic experiments can enable newly enfranchised constituents to problematize larger logics of neoliberal governance, budgeting, and a racial capitalist administrative state.